eberlitz/TCC2/TASKS.md

-- Resumo max 250 words
++ Resumo max 250 words
+- Resumo nao tem todos os resultados
-- natureza e tipo de pesquisa ? no resumo e methods and materials
-- validar referencia ao texto do denis
+-? natureza e tipo de pesquisa ? no resumo e methods and materials -? validar referencia ao texto do denis
-- Topico discussoes em trabalhos relacionados
-- Imagem feature vector vs one-hot vectors
+- Imagem demonstrando one-hot and feature vectors
+- Subsection 3.5 discussions com as conclusões de cada trabalho relacionado

 Referencias:
     - distributional-based have proven to be more competitive than the previous approach, and have been successfully being used to cover out-of-vocabulary items in WordNet / Uma ou mais referencias alem de Agirre 2009
-    - o q é word embeddings e importancia

 //-----------------------------------------------------------------